bytefish/bytefish.de/blog/apache_jena.md

 a little about SPARQL as a query language.
 Getting started with [Apache Jena] turned out to be surprisingly easy, and [dotNetRDF] was easy to use.

-But instead of burying this project for good, I decided to share some of my ideas.

 [Apache Fuseki]: https://jena.apache.org/documentation/fuseki2/
 [Apache Jena]: https://jena.apache.org/
 [Triplestore]: https://en.wikipedia.org/wiki/Triplestore